mwitest/OFS/README.md

 ![OpenFunscripter Screenshot](https://github.com/OpenFunscripter/OpenFunscripter/blob/1b4f096be8c2f6c75ceed7787a300a86a13fb167/OpenFunscripter.jpg)

-Updates and New Features
+Updates and New Features (This Fork)

-New configuration file: The joystick_config.txt file has been added, containing the custom button mapping for a DirectInput controller, which is emulated as XInput within the application.

-Controller module modification: The controller input module has been modified to support DirectInput controllers and map their buttons to a format compatible with XInput.
-This allows DirectInput controllers to be recognized and used as XInput controllers within the application.
+DirectInput controller support:
+Old DirectInput controllers are now recognized as XInput devices.

-Full-screen video mode: Added a windowed full-screen option for video playback.
+Windowed full-screen video mode: Added the ability to enter full-screen mode by double-clicking the video.

+Joystick configuration file:
-The joystick_config.txt file must be placed in the same directory as the executable, as it is used to load the button mapping configuration when the application is run.
+joystick_config.txt stores custom button mappings and must be in the same directory as the executable.

+Default joystick axis centering:
+The option to center the joystick axis is now unchecked by default.

 ### How to build ( for people who want to contribute or fork )
 1. Clone the repository